tarantool/doc/doc/1.10/book/cartridge/cartridge_admin.rst

   be obsolete compared with the data on the master.

   **Solution:** Check the replication status of the replica.
-Further instructions are given in the :ref:`troubleshooting guide <admin-troubleshoot>`.
+Further instructions are given in the :ref:`Tarantool troubleshooting guide <admin-troubleshooting-guide>`.

 * ``OUT_OF_SYNC`` — Mal-synchronization occured.
 The lag exceeds T3 threshold (10 sec.).